Binding HTML with Angular

-In this scenario, applying the traditional binding by using the double curly brace syntax is not going to work as that will display the encoded version of the HTML string:
+Using the traditional double curly brace syntax won’t work here.
+It displays the encoded version of the HTML string:

 import { Component } from '@angular/core';